 |DEV541.2: Authentication and Session Management|

 Broken authentication and session management are common issues that can compromise the integrity of your system.
-Weak authentication protections can allow an attacker to expose your most sensitive secrets: your data!
-You will learn about these vulnerabilities and what you can do to design and code stronger authentication protections from the start.
-You will learn how to use Java EE Container Based Authentication and setup Basic, Form Based and client certificate authentication.
+Weak authentication protection can allow an attacker to expose your most sensitive secrets: your data!
+In this session students will learn about these vulnerabilities and what you can do to design and code stronger authentication protections from the start.
+You will learn how to use Java Enterprise Edition (EE) container-based authentication and set up basic, form-based and client certificate authentication.

-You will also learn how to protect data in transit using SSL and how to securely store passwords at rest.
-Various authorization attacks will be discussed as well as unvalidated forwards and redirects.
-Session management attacks and defenses are covered in addition to Clickjacking and associated defenses.
+You will also learn how to protect data in transit using SSL, and how to securely store passwords at rest.
+Various authorization attacks will be discussed, as well as unvalidated forwards and redirects.
+Session management attacks and defenses will also be covered along with Clickjacking and associated defenses.

 CPE/CMU Credits: 6